Generic Unsupervised Optimization for a Latent Variable Model With Exponential Family Observables: Additional Details on Numerical Experiments

-We used images with gray scales in the interval $[0, 255]$.
-In order to rescale images to smaller intervals, we divided the data by its maximum and then multiplied the results by the desired peak value.
-We then employed the ef-MCA algorithms with $H = 512$ and $D = 12 \times 12$.
-Each algorithm was trained once for $1000$ EM iterations without any annealing procedure or any further processing on the data.
-For both E- and P-MCA algorithms, we manually set the minimum value of the $W$ matrix to $10^{-4}$ after each M-step updates in order to avoid zero values.
-We also employed the same sliding window averaging technique as in \cite{GuiraudEtAl2018} and used $60$ variational states.
+We used images with gray scales in the interval $[0, 255]$ (see the original images in Fig.~\ref{fig:original_images}) and, rescaled the pixel amplitudes by dividing by the maximum amplitude and then multiplying by the desired peak value.
+Similar to \citet[][]{DrefsEtAl2022}, we further cut the images into smaller patches by moving a sliding window over the noisy versions.
+We then employed the EF-MCA algorithms with $D = 20 \times 20$ \citep[similar to][]{giryes2014sparsity} and different $H$ values (for Poisson noise), and $D = 12 \times 12$ and $H = 512$ (for Exponential noise).
+Each algorithm was trained for $100$ variational EM iterations without any annealing or further pre- or post-processing.
+For both E- and P-MCA, we manually set the minimum value of $W$ to $10^{-2}$ after each M-step in order to avoid zero values.

-In addition, to apply the VST+BM3D model, we used the Anscombe transformation given by:

-and performed the BM3D algorithm with unit variance.
-The estimated, non-noisy image was then transformed back using the inverse transformation (see, e.g., \cite{anscombe1948transformation,azzari2016variance} for further details):